 A fixed-rate mortgage is one with a fixed interest rate for the life of your loan.
 This fixed rate also means that your monthly principal and interest payments won’t fluctuate from month to month.
 Fixed-rate mortgages generally last 15, 20, or 30 years.

 The most significant advantage to fixed-rate mortgages is their predictability.
 While they can be more expensive than ARMs, particularly on the establishment, homeowners love knowing what they’ll be expected to pay each month.
 They’re an especially attractive option for people who intend to live in their homes for at least seven years, which is the time when fixed-rate mortgages can start becoming less expensive than ARMs.

 Fixed-rate mortgagors also find budgeting easier because they always know how much they’ll need for home repayments.
 And if inflation soars, people on fixed-rate mortgages can feel confident that they won’t lose their homes.

-Even people with a very basic understanding of finances can get a grip on fixed-rate mortgages.
-That makes them a great option for homeowners who prefer to keep things simple.
+Even people with a fundamental understanding of finances can get a grip on fixed-rate mortgages.
+That makes them an excellent option for homeowners who prefer to keep things simple.

 What is an ARM?

 The ARM is short for an adjustable-rate mortgage.
 When you enter an ARM, its interest rate will be generally lower than a comparable fixed-rate mortgage for an introductory period of between five to seven years.
 After this honeymoon period, your interest rate will be determined by the market index.
 Interest rate caps help protect homeowners from substantial interest rate shifts.
 Just like fixed-rate loans, ARMs generally last for 15, 20, or 30 years.